solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 ### DIY client

-For the syslog server receiving on UDP port 514, this `nc` example [from byexamples.com](http://linux.byexamples.com/archives/412/syslog-sending-log-from-remote-servers-to-syslog-daemon/) successfully demonstrates function:
+If the syslog server is listening on UDP port 514, this `nc` example [from byexamples.com](http://linux.byexamples.com/archives/412/syslog-sending-log-from-remote-servers-to-syslog-daemon/) successfully demonstrates function:

 ```
 nc -w0 -u YourServerAddress 514 <<< "<14>Your message here."